ibm-cloud-docs/event-notifications/en-cli.md

 ### ibmcloud en en-list
 {: #en-cli-list-command}

 Lists the instances in the set target region.
-You can retrieve you instance GUID from the listed instances.
+You can retrieve your instance GUID from the listed instances.

 ```sh
 ibmcloud en en-list
 ```
 {: pre}

 ### ibmcloud event-notifications environment variables set
 {: #en-cli-environment-variables}

-Sets the region that you'll be working on.
-The default endpoint region is Dallas.
-For other regions, change the endpoint by using the export command to set the variable, for example, use the following command for Sydney: export IBMCLOUD_EN_ENDPOINT=<https://au-syd.event-notifications.cloud.ibm.com/event-notifications>
+Set the region that you'll be working on by setting the ibmcloud target region ibmcloud target -r <region> or export regional endpoint via  variable IBMCLOUD_EN_ENDPOINT, for example, use the following for Sydney:

+- export IBMCLOUD_EN_ENDPOINT= https://au-syd.event-notifications.cloud.ibm.com/event-notifications

 - export **IBMCLOUD_EN_ENDPOINT** variable to set the {{site.data.keyword.en_short}} region public endpoint.